heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 ### Step 5: Stage your file

-Upon creating the file and making changes (if applicable), it's time to stage it by running the `git add .` command.
+After you create a file and make changes to it, it's time to stage it by running the `git add .` command.

 ```
 >:$ git add .